minhpn76/django-nuxt-started/README.md

-# Django Nuxt Starter Project
+# Django Nuxt Started Project

 This project will demonstrate how to use Django with Nuxt.
 It will use the Vue Composition API and Django Session Authentication.